PingPongun/rust-i18n/README.md

 The API of this crate is inspired by [ruby-i18n](https://github.com/ruby-i18n/i18n) and [Rails I18n](https://guides.rubyonrails.org/i18n.html).

+>## Difference from Crates.io/longbridgeapp/upstream version
+>
+>This fork has some important improvements to extractor/generetor:
+>
+>- Can extract translation-keys from macro-expanded file (so t!() can be “hidden” behind macros/derives)
+>- Genereted files are sorted in alphabetic order
+>- Genereted files are configurable by Config.toml (version 1/2; yaml, json, toml)
+>- cargo-i18n can be installed from git
+>- Extract `DONE` marked translations from `TODO.*` files and move them to "done" file
+>- Extract keys no longer present in code from "done" files and move them to `REMOVED.*` files
+>- Keep all translations files sorted (even after manual edit)
+>- Translation files can be converted between versions/file formats, by simply changing settings in Config.toml
+>- Default transleted text in `TODO.*` files is now taken from default locale "done" file (if present)

 ## Features

 - Codegen on compile time for includes translations into binary.